-Instead of Santa Claus coming down the chimney or coming to town, what about the Word be-coming flesh, coming down to dwell among us?
-Instead of being afraid that you are on the naughty list - why not give thanks that our savior was born.
+Instead of Santa Claus coming down the chimney or coming to town, what about a focus on the Word be-coming flesh, coming down to dwell among us?
+Instead manipulating kids with the fear of being on the naughty list - what about modeling the gratitude that our savior was born to save us from THE naughty list... which we are all on!
+Focusing on this as the essence of grace - getting something good that we aren't able to be good enough to deserve...

-Instead of dreaming of a white Christmas, why not dream of and anticipate the day when the creation is restored and Christ will return!
-You see how this works.
+Instead of dreaming of a white Christmas, why not dream of and anticipate the day when the creation is restored when Christ returns- on his white horse!
+You see how this works?